 There are also many Catholic resources to support Divine healing.
 Here are a few that I am familiar with.

-In his book, speaker and author shares how he overcame severe anxiety that even caused physical symptoms, by developing a relationship with Jesus.
+speaker and author shares how he overcame severe anxiety that even caused physical symptoms, by developing a relationship with Jesus.

 Although I was not addressing serious mental problems, Michael J. Lichens’ article